By Ekemelu Nnoli

 Way

-forward: Gallery owner need to win back the trust of the artists.
+forward: Gallery owners need to win back the trust of the artists.
 The artists

-be their agent, has their best interest at heart.
-Gallery owner should also consider
+be their agent, has their best interests at heart.
+Gallery owners should also consider

 signing formal agreements with the artists that are not just lopsided but